-The severity of the credit issue along with how recent it was, will impact whether or not you’re approved.
-A lender will generally only see the last six years of your credit report, so if you have historic credit issues, they shouldn’t flag up.
+The credit issue’s severity and how recent it was will impact whether or not you’re approved.
+A lender will generally only see the last six years of your credit report, so if you have historic credit issues, they shouldn’t affect your application.

 Other factors lenders will take into consideration are:

 - The type of credit issues and severity

 - How recent were the credit issues?

 - The reasons for your credit issues (one-off or repetitive)

 - The amount of debt involved